RSS to Email: Best Services in 2026 (Free + Paid)

 Frequently Asked Questions

-Is there a free RSS to email service in 2026?
+What is the best free RSS to email service in 2026?

-What is the best RSS-to-email service for publishers in 2026?
+What is the best RSS to email service for publishers in 2026?

 Can AI newsletter digests replace RSS readers entirely?

 For most readers, yes.
 AI digest tools consolidate multiple newsletters into a single daily briefing, removing the need to scan a feed reader.
-Substack newsletters alone average a 45% open rate and 20% click-through rate, which means readers actively want the content โ they just want it in one review moment, not 20 separate emails.
+Substack newsletters alone average a 45% open rate and 20% click-through rate, which means readers actively want the content — they just want it in one review moment, not 20 separate emails.
 RSS readers remain useful for power users who need chronological filtering across hundreds of sources.

 Related Reads